COVID: Germans less worried about omicron, survey shows | DW | 06.01.2022

 The representative poll comes nearly a month after Chancellor Olaf Scholz's government took over the reins of Germany's pandemic response.

-It also comes ahead of a meeting on Friday between federal and state leaders to discuss new pandemic rules — including whether to shorten quarantine.
+It also comes ahead of a meeting on Friday between federal and state leaders to discuss new pandemic rules — including whether to shorten quarantine times.

 The survey logged a substantial drop in concern over omicron and other coronavirus variants.